 Wild camping is permitted in Glen Etive, so you can just find a spot by the lake or along the river and pitch your tent for the night.
 Be aware that there are no facilities though, so you’ll need to bring everything you need and make sure to take your rubbish away with you – the area’s had a problem with litter – and it’s a popular spot so can get busy in summer.

-If you don’t fancy camping, there are a few rental properties in Glen Etive – an 18th-century bothy with six bunks (from £75 a night, minimum two nights) and a four-bedroom rental house which sleeps eight (from £230 a night, minimum three nights), or a cosy two-person chalet with Rayburn (from £100 a night, minimum two nights) .
+If you don’t fancy camping, there are a few rental properties in Glen Etive – an 18th-century bothy with six bunks (from £75 a night, minimum two nights) and a four-bedroom rental house which sleeps eight (from £230 a night, minimum three nights), or a cosy two-person chalet with Rayburn (from £100 a night, minimum three nights) .

 Brit